rochankhristi99/Team_25_FIX_MY_CYCLE/Readme.md

 ### Feature 1

-Include more detailed information about Feature 1 here.
+To get started, users sign up by providing some basic information about themselves.
 Provide links to related code files (github) & link to the feature (shell.hamk.fi).

 ### Feature 2

-Include more detailed information about Feature 2 here.
+Once users have an account, they can access it by simply entering their username and password.
+Once logged in, they can view their profile details and make any necessary updates to their service booking information.
 Provide links to related code files (github) & link to the feature (shell.hamk.fi).

 ### Feature 3

-Include more detailed information about Feature 3 here.
+Users can easily request a cycle service by selecting their preferred date and time, specifying the type of service they require, and providing their address and contact information.
+Provide links to related code files (github) & link to the feature (shell.hamk.fi).

+### Feature 4

+After completing the service booking form, users proceed to make the payment for their requested service.
+Upon successful payment, they receive a receipt as confirmation of their booking.
 Provide links to related code files (github) & link to the feature (shell.hamk.fi).

 ---